Frozen 2: Dangerous Secrets: Background

-Frozen 2: Dangerous Secrets was written by author Mari Mancusi, a self-professed long-time fan of the Frozen franchise.
-Mancusi's early research for the novel included re-watching the Walt Disney Animation Studios film Frozen (2013), as well as reading through the script of its sequel Frozen II (2019), which had not been released at the time.
-After Frozen II was released, Mancusi read through the reviews for the film, picking out the questions reviewers had about Iduna and Agnarr's backstory, which she then hoped to answer in the novel.
+Frozen 2: Dangerous Secrets was written by author Mari Mancusi, a self-professed fan of the Frozen franchise.
+Mancusi's early research for the novel included re-watching the Walt Disney Animation Studios film Frozen (2013), as well as reading through the script of its sequel Frozen 2 (2019), which had not been released at the time.
+After Frozen 2 was released, Mancusi read through the reviews for the film, picking out the questions reviewers had about Iduna and Agnarr's backstory, which she then worked with filmmakers Jennifer Lee and Chris Buck to answer in the novel.
 Mancusi said she included "easter eggs" in the novel so as to give fans of the films "[a] sense that all of this was connected in seamless world."

 The book is written in the first-person and alternates between Iduna and Agnarr's points of view, which the author felt allowed readers to better understand the characters.

 Release

 In the months leading up to its publication, excerpts from the novel were released.
 Following the novel's publication, Mancusi released a tie-in short story titled "A Perfect Night".

 Frozen 2: Dangerous Secrets was released by Disney Press on November 3, 2020.
-The novel was also released in audiobook format with narration by Evan Rachel Wood and Alfred Molina, who had voiced the characters of Iduna and Agnarr respectively in Frozen II.
+The novel was also released in audiobook format with narration by Evan Rachel Wood and Alfred Molina, who had voiced the characters of Iduna and Agnarr respectively in Frozen 2.